lzacchi/INE5426/README.md

 # INE5426

+## Documentation
+All the project's documentation (such as assignments and reports) is located inside pdf/.

 ## Requirements

 This project uses [Poetry](https://python-poetry.org/) to handle its dependencies.
 If you don't have Poetry installed, you can do so following these [instructions](https://python-poetry.org/docs/#installation)